uc-r/uc-r.github.io/analytics/predictive/text-features.md

 ## The situation

-Assume we have data on individual customer transactions for women's clothing across Kroger.
-Our task at the moment is to predict whether or not a customer is going to recommend a product.
+Assume you work for a retailer and you currently have data on individual customer transactions for women's clothing across.
+The task at the moment is to predict whether or not a customer is going to recommend a product.
 This task has multiple applications, for example it can

 - help feed into a recommendation system that suggests certain products to similar customers,
 - be used to predict which coupons we should send to female shoppers,